worops/Domoticz-VirtualThermostat-PID/README.md

 Inspired by SmartVirtualThermostat https://www.domoticz.com/wiki/Plugins/Smart_Virtual_Thermostat.html

-An internal temeperature sensor is used to control a smart thermostatic radiator valve.  using PID regulator.
+An internal temperature sensor is used to control a smart thermostatic radiator valve.  using a PID regulator.

 Possible control modes:
 - changing a TRV set point temperature
-- changing an interlnal TRV temperature sensor value adjustment (not tested)
+- changing an internal TRV temperature sensor value adjustment (not tested)
-- replacing an internal TRV temperature sensor values by an additional sensor value (not implmented)
+- replacing an internal TRV temperature sensor values by an additional sensor value (not implemented)

 Current code was tested with Danfoss Living Connect Z-Wave (014G0013) and Xiaomi Mi ZigBee Temperature and Humidity Sensor WSDCG6Q01LM

 ## Parameters

 ### Inside Temperature Sensors (csv list of idx)
 List of all temperature sensors installed in the controlled room.
+An average is caluclated.

 Example: 4,5